A view of Altare della Patria in Rome

 On Sunday, the shops are closed.

-If you want to say this Monday or this Friday, you can use questo before the name of the day.
-Since domenica is feminine, use questa instead.
+To indicate this Monday or this Friday, you use questo before the day’s name.
+For domenica, which is feminine, use questa.

 Examples: